Medium-Term Management Plan

 Management that is conscious of Cost of Capital and Stock Price

-PBR has remained between 1.2 and 1.4 since January 2024, and we believe that we are receiving a certain level of valuation.
-Through dialogue with investors, we understand that we should maintain and improve the margin ratio even in a difficult earnings environment and operate efficiently without waste.
-We have therefore set operating margin and ROE as our financial targets again.
+Believing that we should maintain and improve the margin ratio even in a difficult earnings environment and operate efficiently, we have included a target operating margin and ROE as our financial targets again.

 We recognize our company's cost of equity to be 6.5-7.5%.
-We will move ahead with initiatives to widen the spread between it and ROE, including cost control and capital efficiency improvement.
+We will advance initiatives, such as capital efficiency improvements, to expand the equity spread.

 Recognition